oils-for-unix/oils/doc/j8-notation.md

 - Doc: How to Turn a JSON library encoder into a J8 Notation library.
 (Issue: byte strings vs. unicode strings.
 J8 is more expressive.)
+- Diagrams of Evolution
-- Diagrams of Evolution: JSON and strings -> J8 / JSON8/ TSV8
+  - JSON strings -> J8 Strings
+  - J8 strings as a building block for JSON8 and TSV8
+- Superset relationships:
+  - JSON strings are valid J8 strings
+  - which means all JSON is valid JSON8
+  - `b''` strings can express a superset of JSON strings, which can express a superset of `u''` strings
+    - J8-style `u'' b''` strings vs. *J8 strings*
 - Venn Diagrams of Data Language Relationships
-  - Every JSON string is valid J8 string
-  - All JSON is valid JSON8
   - If you add the left "gutter" column, every TSV is valid TSV8.
   - Every TSV8 is also syntactically valid TSV.
 For example, you can import it into a spreadsheet, and remove/ignore the gutter column and type row.
   - TODO: make a screenshot and test it
 - YSH relationships
-  - Every J8 string is valid in YSH, with `j""`
+  - Every J8 string is valid in YSH, with `u''`
-  - YSON with J8 string in **distinguished form** is valid in YSH
-    - `"$foo"` is something different in shell, so we need `j"$foo"`.

 ## Review of JSON